-Insert the 3-pronged end of the DAI cord into the 3 holes on the bottom of the DAI adaptor.
+Insert the DAI cord into the adaptor.

 If the hearing instrument has only one program and the DAI adaptor is connected, it will automatically switch to a combination of a DAI program and the microphone input of the instrument, or DAI only, depending on configuration.
-The LED and beeps indicator will note the change, if activated.